exasol/virtual-schemas/doc/development/api/scalar_functions_api.md

 Notes:

-- arguments: Contains two entries: The JSON item and the path specification.
+* `arguments`: Contains two entries: The JSON item and the path specification.
-- emptyBehavior and errorBehavior: `type` is `"ERROR"`, `"NULL"`, or `"DEFAULT"`.
+* `emptyBehavior` and `errorBehavior`: `type` is `"ERROR"`, `"NULL"`, or `"DEFAULT"`.
 Only for `"DEFAULT"` the member `expression` containing the default value exists.

 ## Additional Information

-* A scalar function in a select list that does not contain any column reference executes before reaching Virtual Schemas.
+A scalar function, that does not contain any column references, is executed before reaching Virtual Schemas.
-  That means the JSON request does not contain a scalar function, but a literal value representing a result.
+That means the JSON request does not contain the scalar function, but a literal value representing its result.
-  For example, a query `SELECT ABS(-123), c5 FROM VIRTUAL_SCHEMA_EXASOL.ALL_EXASOL_TYPES` will have a following select list:
+For example, the query `SELECT ABS(-123), c5 FROM VIRTUAL_SCHEMA_EXASOL.ALL_EXASOL_TYPES` will have the following select list:

 ```json
 {